 GreenMed is a project aimed at raising awareness and educating medical students of climate change issues.
-Moreover, we aim to cultivate environmentally conscious behavior in the medical students today so that they can become positive role models as clinicians, and take these positive behaviors into hospitals/clinics.
+Moreover, we aim to cultivate environmentally conscious behaviour in the medical students today so that they can become positive role models as clinicians, and take these positive behaviours into hospitals/clinics.

 The long-term objectives of the project are: